Quantum trajectories and reduced dynamics in time-correlated environments: Introduction

 \section{Introduction}

-The physics of quantum systems is bound to be disturbed by the environment in which it is naturally embedded and with which it inevitably interacts.
-This interaction can strongly influence the behavior of a system by changing its energy landscape and dynamics.
+The understanding of quantum systems interacting with fluctuating and structured environments remains a central topic in many areas of physics and chemistry, from spectroscopy to charge and energy transfer, to quantum technologies, to name a few.

-In this context, theoretical models are valuable tools for understanding natural phenomena and proposing engineered systems-environment interactions for useful applications.
-For example, in quantum computing, where quantum coherence is exploited for computational purposes and dissipation is almost always detrimental, controlling environmental noise can allow achieving error mitigation and correction in the most common digital architectures.\cite{Rahman2021QuantumNoise,Butler2024OptimizingHare, Cattaneo2023QuantumComputers} On the other hand, opportunely tuned system-environment interactions can be exploited for less-known dissipative quantum computation.\cite{Verstraete2009QuantumDissipation,Braun2002CreationBath} In other cases, the interplay between coherent contributions and environment-induced dephasing can enhance the efficiency of certain processes, such as quantum energy transport in chromophore aggregates of some photosynthetic organisms,\cite{Plenio2008Dephasing-assistedBiomolecules, Rebentrost2009Environment-assistedTransport} with application in photosynthetic mimicking.\cite{Uchiyama2018EnvironmentalTransport}
+For example, in quantum computing, where coherences are exploited for computational purposes, and dissipation is typically detrimental, a detailed characterization of the environmental noise is essential to achieve so-called error mitigation and error correction. \cite{Rahman2021QuantumNoise,Butler2024OptimizingHare, Cattaneo2023QuantumComputers} On the other hand, the interplay between coherent evolution and environment-induced dephasing can enhance the efficiency of energy transport in chromophoric aggregates of some photosynthetic organisms,\cite{Plenio2008Dephasing-assistedBiomolecules, Rebentrost2009Environment-assistedTransport} inspiring the design of artificial light-harvesting materials and systems mimicking photosynthesis.\cite{Uchiyama2018EnvironmentalTransport}